How do I learn more about St. Rita High School?

 Students wishing to visit St. Rita are encouraged to spend a Shadow Day here.
 Shadowing at St. Rita allows a prospective student to experience what a day is typically like at St. Rita High School.
 Please click here to register for a Shadow Day.

 Private tours are offered based upon a mutual time agreement between the Admissions Office and a family.
-Tours are given 7 days a week, morning, afternoon, or night.
+Tours are available seven days a week, morning, afternoon, or night.
 Prospective students and parents who have questions about St. Rita High School may contact Director of Admissions, Mr. Ed Leiser, ’04 at (773) 925-RITA

 How do I apply to St. Rita High School?